G1OJS/NECBOL/README.md

     - current on a certain segment
     - feedline current (needs a feedline object tagged)
     - stretch / warp / sheer the 3D geometry
+- Optimise the circular slot cube
+- Add gamma feeds?
+Does this need a component?
+Look at adding squalo maybe.
+    - this links to adding models for feedline and common mode current minimisation in optimiser.
 - Wireframe viewer
     - arrow pointing to specified gain direction
     - arrow pointing to max gain direction (with dBi & maybe F/B)